As extreme heat hits the UK, many people returning to offices last week have been left feeling hot under the collar.

 The hottest day of the year was recorded in the UK on 17 July, with the mercury hitting a sweltering 32.2C at Heathrow Airport in London.

-Tina Chander, from leading Midlands law firm Wright Hassall, looks at whether it’s ever too hot to work.
+Tina Chander, Head of Employment Law with leading Midlands law firm Wright Hassall, looks at whether it’s ever too hot to work.

 What constitutes a ‘reasonable’ temperature?